For the Breastfeeding Coalition website, click here

 Child Passenger Safety Program

-Car seat safety classes are offered at Public Health Services (PHS) to educate parents and caregivers on the law and the correct use of child safety seats.
+Car seat safety classes are offered at Public Health Services to educate parents and caregivers on the law and the correct use of child safety seats.
 After finishing a class, participants can buy a car seat at a reduced price and are encouraged to attend the PHS fitting station.
-The car seat fitting station is available once a week to help parents and caregivers install their car seats.
+The car seat fitting station is available by appointment to help parents and caregivers install their car seats.
 Car seat safety classes are on a walk-in basis, no pre-registration is necessary.
-Parents and caregivers are asked to call to make an appointment for the fitting station.

 FREE Car Seat Safety Classes